sahahn/BPt/docs/user_guide.rst

 Params
 ======

-On the back-end, if a :class:`Param_Search<BPt.Param_Search>` object is passed when creating a :class:`Model_Pipeline <BPt.Model_Pipeline>`, then a hyperparameter search will be conducted.
+On the back-end, if a :class:`ParamSearch<BPt.ParamSearch>` object is passed when creating a :class:`ModelPipeline <BPt.ModelPipeline>`, then a hyperparameter search will be conducted.
 All Hyperparameter search types are implemented on the backend with facebook's `Nevergrad <https://github.com/facebookresearch/nevergrad>`_ library.

-Specific hyperparameters distributions in which to search over are set within their corresponding base Model_Pipeline object, e.g., the params argument is :class:`Model<BPt.Model>`.
+Specific hyperparameters distributions in which to search over are set within their corresponding base ModelPipeline object, e.g., the params argument is :class:`Model<BPt.Model>`.
 For any object with a params argument you can set an associated hyperparameter distribution, which specifies values to search over (again assuming that param_search != None, if param_search is None, only passed params with constant values will be applied to object of interest, and any with associated Nevergrad parameter distributions will just